amarin/sphinx-vcs-changelog/docs/about.rst

-sphinx-git-changelog
+.. _about:

+Sphinx-VCS-Changelog
 ===============================================================================

-sphinx-git-changelog is an extension to the `Sphinx documentation tool`_ supporting git history excerpts includes into your documentation.
+sphinx-vcs-changelog is an extension to the `Sphinx documentation tool`_ supporting git history excerpts includes into your documentation.
 Useful in cases for release changelogs or describe specific changes in documentation.

-Heavily based on semi-abandoned sphinx-git project
+See :ref:`changelog` below for an example of what can be done with it.

 .. _Sphinx documentation tool: http://sphinx-doc.org/